-Step 4 To see the commands that will be applied on the device, click Preview.
-You can view the commands in the Result tab.
-You can go back and make any required changes to the input parameters.
-Step 5 To run the commands, click Execute.
+- Step 4 To see the commands that will be applied on the device, click Preview.You can view the commands in the Result tab.
+You can go back and make any required changes to the input parameters. - Step 5 To schedule the command, click the Scheduling tab.
+For more details on scheduling, see Scheduling a Command. - Step 6 To run the commands, click Execute Now.